jacobmmorgan/School-Notes/US History/USH Notes Day 10.md

 - By March word of the discovery reached SF and word spread by Sam Brannon
 - One consequence crated was the creation of anti-chinese racism in the US

+Nativism
-Nativism: A nativist is someone who believes that the U.S. should be limited to "native americans," by which they mean white Anglo Saxon Protestants
+A nativist is someone who believes that the U.S. should be limited to "native americans," by which they mean white Anglo Saxon Protestants